Light-wave coherent control of the insulator-to-metal transition in a strongly correlated material

-As previoulsy mentioned, we will use two different lasers (in a pump-probe scheme) and{} tune the time delay $\delta$ between them in order to obtain the control.
+As previously mentioned, we will use two different lasers (in a pump-probe scheme) and{} tune the time delay $\delta$ between them in order to obtain the control.
 The first of them will consist on a mid-IR laser with frequency $\omega_{\text{IR}}=32.92$ THz and an amplitude of $F_{0,\text{IR}}=5$ MV/cm.
 The second laser will be a train made up of 4 short pulses (their total duration is roughly $6$ fs) equally splitted.
 The time-delay between 2 consecutive short pulses is half-period of the mid-IR laser pulse and they have alternating phases, in accordance to what is obtained by means of high harmonic generation.
 The parameters for the short pulses are $\omega_{\text{pul}}=5\omega_{\text{IR}}=164.6$ THz, having a central frequency that corresponds to the 5$^{\mathrm{th}}$ harmonic, and a amplitude of $F_{0,\text{pul}}=8$ MV/cm.
-Both lasers are modulated by a $\cos^{2}$ envelope \citep{joachain2009atoms} as it can be appreciated in Fig. \ref{fig:1}(b), see Methods for further details.
-The threshold field \citep{oka2012nonlinear} for $\mathrm{Sr_{2}CuO_{3}}$ takes a value of $F_{\text{th}}=9.1$ MV/cm so neither of the fields can surpass it on their own; only when the two amplitudes sum in a coherent way, namely when the short pulses land right on the peaks of the mid-IR, the electric field will break the threshold and thus, the phase transition will take place.
-The specific delays in which this will occur will heavily depend on carrier-envelope phase (CEP), denoted by $\phi_{\text{CEP}},$ of the short pulses.
-For example, by looking at Fig. \ref{fig:1}(b) one can easily guess that for $\phi_{\text{CEP}}=0$, the two laser will sum coherently at $\delta=0$.
-As a result, we can \emph{control the phase transition} by light-wave engineer of the two parameters $\delta$ and $\phi_{\text{CEP}}$.
-It must be emphasized that these laser parameters are well within experimental reach.
+Both lasers are modulated by a $\cos^{2}$ envelope \citep{joachain2009atoms} as it can be appreciated in Fig. \ref{fig:1}(b).
+If one defines a single laser pulse as